 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

 Our take: Ladder life insurance is affordable and the application process is quick.
 But what makes it actually stand out from its competitors is that it’s also climate-friendly.
-The company uses zero paper — that’s right, no trees are cut down to produce a policy.
-And the insurer takes it one step further and plants a tree for every policy it does issue.
+The company notes that not only does its digital application use no paper, but it also plants a tree for every policy it issues.

 Eco-friendly, affordable, and expedient — Insure.com found Ladder to be all three.
-Ladder’s flexible coverage becomes active almost immediately after approval, and its promise to be good for the environment includes planting a tree for every active policy.
-Another note: Ladder, along with Fabric, received the top Trustpilot customer experience rating of the online life insurance companies we reviewed.
+Ladder’s flexible coverage becomes active almost immediately after approval.

 Trustworthiness: The Better Business Bureau evaluates businesses on their behavior, trustworthiness, and performance.
 A business with a high ranking from the BBB can be trusted to meet its commitments.
-The BBB gives Ladder an A+.
+The BBB does not rank Ladder.